Phwatang-Blog/BPIR4-with-RM520NGLAA/README.md

  - Ensure sim pin detection is disabled
     - `AT+QSIMDET?` will output a 2 number tuple.
 First number should be 0.

+## SIM Not Detected
+If everything is going well then the SIM1 LED on the BPiR4 should be lit up blue and OpenWRT should have no problem detecting the SIM card.

+After swapping around SIM cards I've found it is very easy for the BPiR4 to not power up the SIM1 slot (i.e the LED stays off).

+My solution is to do a proper cold boot of the device.
+ - Completely unplug it from power.
+Wait a few seconds and plug it back in.
+ - Doing a software reboot (from OpenWRT) doesn't seem to have the same effect

 ## Basic Checks
  - Check usbspeed
     - `AT+QCFG="usbspeed"`